Skip to main content

 #

-While I don’t have accurate metrics across server iterations, over 250 players from the Northwestern community have been added to the server’s whitelist, with tens of players consistently online during school breaks.
-As life returns to being in person once more, player activity has dwindled as people are more occupied with activities in the real world.
-But especially throughout the pandemic, this server provided a fun place for Northwestern community members to meet and hang out with one another, and has led to the creation of several friendships lasting to this day.
-It’s also been a way for me to test out certain Minecraft server development and design methodologies without having to compete to build an organic playerbase.
-I’ve been developing Minecraft servers for nearly a decade at this point, but it is sometimes difficult to test new ideas when you’re also trying to manage the business aspects and retain a player count to test with.
+I did have a bit of an ulterior motive besides making friends.
+This server was a way for me to test out certain Minecraft server development and design methodologies without having to compete to build an organic playerbase.
+I’ve been developing Minecraft servers for nearly a decade at this point, but it is sometimes difficult to test new ideas when you’re also trying to manage the business aspects and retain a player count.

 Check out a student’s YouTube video documenting a server event!